glnmario/ias-lang-comp/README.md

 This repository contains the code for the experiments reported in:

 **Incremental Alternative Sampling as a Window into the Temporal and Representational Resolution of Prediction in Language Comprehension**.
 (June 2024).
-Mario Giulianelli, Sarenne Wallbridge, Ryan Cotterell, Raquel Fernández. *Preprint submitted to Journal of Memory and Language*.
+Mario Giulianelli, Sarenne Wallbridge, Ryan Cotterell, Raquel Fernández.

 ## Instructions